-A useful trick, if running low on memory space, is to use something like DIM A(2), if we're only going to need a maximum of three numbers storing in the array A. Any array you refer to in your program automatically has 11 elements of memory space reserved for it, and the few bytes saved might mean all the difference to the amount of program you can cram into your machine!
+A useful idea, if running low on memory space, is to use something like DIM A(2), if we're only going to need to store a maximum of three numbers in the array A. This can make a lot of difference when running close to the limit of memory, so that we don't waste space with an 'Oh I might end up putting ten elements in it' attitude.
+Get your arrays right!